 “If Dumbledore chooses to ignore the warnings the cards show again and again, no matter how I lay them out―the lightning-struck tower.
 Calamity.
 Disaster.
 Coming nearer all the time.” ― Trelawney

-Trelawney tells Harry about the “lightning struck tower” the night that Dumbledore dies, and yet Harry brushes it off as usual.
+Trelawney tells Harry about the “lightning struck tower” the night that Dumbledore dies, but Harry brushes it off as usual.
 Should he have listened?
 Who knows.
-But it sure is ironic.

 Snape versus the Half-Blood Prince